Your Social Privacy

 Avoid the temptation to always post in the moment.

-“While that can be great for your followers to see you hanging out in Chicago for the weekend, you’ve also opened yourself up for burglary,” Cray says.
+“While that can be great for your followers to see you hanging out in Chicago for the weekend, you’ve also opened yourself up for burglary,” Cray said.

 Convenience isn’t always better

-Many websites allow you to log in with your Facebook or Twitter account rather than sign in as a new user.
+Many websites allow you to log in with your Facebook or Twitter account.

-“While this method is quick and easy, you need to make sure you understand what permissions the app is requesting of your Facebook or Twitter account,” Cray says.
+“While this method is quick and easy, you need to make sure you understand what permissions the app is requesting of your Facebook or Twitter account,” Cray said.

 When you sign in for the first time using your social network account, you will be shown a screen that describes what the requesting site can do with your information.
 It can range from obtaining your name and email address to accessing your friend list or even posting to your feed on your behalf.